Ford Says No to Recall on Paint-Peeling Trucks With AM-Ford-Truck Paint-Box

 Wagner said Ford has been aware of peeling paint on the trucks since 1988, but it took until 1990 to figure out the cause.
 The company is making changes at all Ford paint facilities to fix the problem, and a primer has been added back into the paint process.

-Ditlow said Ford told some dealers as early as 1987 they might get F-series owner complaints about peeling paint.
-He alleges Ford covered up the problem by a secret warranty - repainting trucks only for the owners who complained the loudest.
+Ditlow alleges Ford covered up the problem by a secret warranty - repainting trucks only for the owners who complained the loudest.

 Wagner said Ford officials discussed several solutions, and ruled out a recall.

-Instead, the company in mid-July expanded a pilot customer satisfaction program for individual and small business buyers of F-series trucks.
-A reply card mailed to about 2 million owners of 1987-91 models asks them what problems, if any, they are having.
-Paint is among areas listed but it is not singled out.
+Instead, the company in mid-July expanded a pilot customer satisfaction program under which a reply card mailed to about 2 million owners of 1987-91 models asks them what problems, if any, they are having.
+Paint is among areas listed.

 Gnapinski received one of the cards about five months ago.
 He returned it, listing paint flaking as one problem.
 Last week, a Ford customer service representative in Detroit called him and set up an appointment for him at his dealer in Elmwood Park, N.J.

-Rendle Gallant, body shop manager at Grappone Ford in Concord, N.H., said the paint problems are finding him.
+Rendle Gallant, body shop manager at Grappone Ford in Concord, N.H., said he has seen numerous paint problems.

 ″I’ve been doing two or three complete paint jobs a week,″ Gallant said. ″It’s not unusual to see two people come in at the same time with the problem.″